How to Make Dashboards With Bubble AI: A Complete 2026 Guide

 Configure privacy rules and access controls

 Bubble’s visual privacy rules let you control who can see which data without code.
-When the AI Agent creates data types, it automatically generates privacy rules for sensitive information.
-For example, you can configure sales reps to see only their own customer data, managers to see their team’s data, and executives to see company-wide information.
-This security happens at the data layer, ensuring sensitive information never reaches unauthorized users.
-Even if someone can access a dataset, you can hide specific fields that contain sensitive information they shouldn’t see.
+When the AI Agent creates data types, it can generate accompanying privacy rules to review and customize.
+You can configure access by role so sales reps see only their own data, managers see their team’s, and executives see everything.
+Sensitive fields can also be hidden at the column level.

 Important: Bubble’s Data Processing Addendum prohibits processing certain sensitive data types including Social Security numbers, biometric information, passwords, financial account credentials, payment card information subject to PCI DSS, and personal data of children under 16.
 Review the DPA before processing personal data to ensure compliance.